EvaWang2020/Real-Estate-List-Scrape-Clean-Transform-Load/README.md

 - Compile data data _clean_transform2.py
   - If you want to save the cleaned list data into a database rather than into a CSV file, you can refer to this file.

+- SQLQuery.sql
+  - It is a SQL script to create a table in the target database.
+The table needs to be created first before runnning file Compile data data _clean_transform2.py